 Bacterial pneumonia may happen suddenly and the following symptoms may occur:

 Vomiting or diarrhea

 Viral pneumonia.
 This is caused by various viruses, including the following:

-Respiratory syncytial virus, or RSV (most commonly seen in children under age 5)
+Respiratory syncytial virus, or RSV (most commonly seen in children younger than age 5)

 Early symptoms of viral pneumonia are the same as those of bacterial pneumonia.
 However, with viral pneumonia, the respiratory involvement happens slowly.
 Wheezing may occur and the cough may worsen.

-Viral pneumonias may make a child susceptible to bacterial pneumonia.
+Viral pneumonias may make a child more at risk for bacterial pneumonia.

-Other less common pneumonias may be caused by the inhaling of food, liquid, gases or dust, or by fungi.
+Other less common pneumonias may be caused by fungi.